 Through contributed services, rent, and outright gifts, the Congregation

-has provided over $ 20 million to the College over the years.
+has provided over $20 million to the University over the years.
 The 60

 acres of land which make up the Congregation's campus include: